arangodb/arangodb/Documentation/Books/Manual/DataModeling/OperationalFactors.md

 Use the _exclusive_ query option for modifying AQL queries on a _single collection_, to improve the performance drastically.
-This has the downside that no concurrent writes may occur on the collection, but we are able to use a special fast-path which should improve the performance by up to 50% for large collections.
+This has the downside that no concurrent writes may occur on the collection, but ArangoDB is able to use a special fast-path which should improve the performance by up to 50% for large collections.

 ```js